votingworks/vxsuite/apps/bmd/docs/smartcard.md

 save space.
 Every short value must be valid serialized JSON, with at least the following fields:

-- `t` -- the type of card, e.g. `activation` or `admin`
+- `t` -- the type of card, e.g. `voter` or `pollworker` or `clerk`

-## Activation Card
+## Voter

-An activation card includes the following additional fields in the short value's serialized JSON:
+A voter card includes the following additional fields in the short value's serialized JSON:

 - `bs` -- the ballot style ID as a string
 - `pr` -- the precinct ID as a string
+- `uz` -- optionally, the Unix timestamp at which a card was used (thus `uz`) to print a ballot.
+Once this field is set, the card is no longer usable to print another ballot

-An activation card does _not_ use the long value on the card.
+A voter card does _not_ use the long value on the card.

-## Admin Card
+## Poll Worker

-An admin card includes the following additional fields in the short value's serialized JSON:
+A poll worker card includes the following additional fields in the short value's serialized JSON:

+- `h` -- the base64-encoded SHA256 of the election for which this is a valid poll worker card

+A poll-worker card does _not_ use the long value on the card.

+## Clerk Card

+The clerk card is the full administrative card, and contains the following fields in the short value.

 - `h` -- the base64-encoded SHA256 of the `election.json`

-The admin card then includes the `election.json` in the long value of the card.
+The clerk card also includes the serialized `election.json` in the long value of the card.
+This is the value which, when hashed with SHA256, should match `h` in both the clerk and poll-worker cards.